AsaiYusuke/6502_test_executor/README.md

 ## How to use

 ### Build the 6502 project with debug option
+Build the 6502 project using the [CA65 assembler](https://cc65.github.io/doc/ca65.html) with debug option.
-By specifying the debug option to the ca65/ld65 command, symbol definitions consisting of label/address pair will be output.
+By specifying the debug option, symbol definitions consisting of label/address pair will be output.

 ### Create test files
-Create test files consisting of three items in JSON format:
+Create test files containing the three items in JSON format.
+- *Test target*
-- the starting address of the procedure to be tested
+the starting address of the test procedure
+- *Setup condition*
-- the register and memory settings to be made before execution
+the settings of the register and memory to make before the test
+- *Expected condition*
-- the expected values of the register and memory after the test procedure is executed
+the expected responses of the register and memory after the test

-And also the tool provides a `JSON Schema file` for creating test files, so you can easily write tests that satisfy the format.
+The tool also provides [a JSON Schema file](https://github.com/AsaiYusuke/6502_test_executor/blob/master/schema/testcase.schema.json) that makes it easy to create test files according to the format.
 If you use [Visual Studio Code](https://code.visualstudio.com/), it will tell you about formatting error based on JSON Schema without any extensions.

 ### Execute tester
-Run the tester by specifying the program image file, symbol definition file, and test file:
+Run the tool by specifying the program image file, symbol definition file, and test file:

 ```
 6502_tester -p <program iamge> -s <symbol definition> -t <test file>